Act of Accord: York claims the throne

-York did not hide his dynastic ambitions; following his landing near Chester in early September 1460, charters and letters signed under his seal began omitting reference to the regnal year, which the historian Charles Ross claims was "quite out of conformity with usual practice".
+York did not hide his dynastic ambitions; following his landing near Chester in early September 1460, charters and letters signed under his seal began omitting reference to the regnal year, which according to the historian Charles Ross was "quite out of conformity with usual practice".
 This proclaimed York's royal blood to all.
 On entering London, his sword was borne aloft before him, as at a coronation.
 (Note: The early 15th-century chronicler Thomas Walsingham described how, at Richard II's coronation, the new king's "sword was born aloft before him by Simon Burley".)
 Rather than just his traditional Mortimer quarterings, his trumpeters' banners were emblazoned with the Arms of England, in the manner of a king.

 York travelled to Westminster to meet the king and his peers, many of whom were gathered for Parliament, which had opened on 7 October.
 It soon became clear that his time in Dublin had allowed him to consider his claim to the Lancastrian crown.
 To the surprise of all those gathered, he immediately did so.
 John Whethamstede, Abbot of St Albans, described how York marched across the Great Hall with armed men and reached for the throne "like a man taking possession".
 Whethamstede indicates that York assumed he had the support of most the English nobility.
 He was wrong.
 He waited for applause that never came.
 Thomas Bourchier, Archbishop of Canterbury, asked if York wanted an audience with the King.
 York replied, "I do not recall that I know anyone within the kingdom whom it would not befit to come sooner to me and see me rather than I should go visit him".
 The response was an "embarrassed" silence, and consternation.
 York had "shocked and angered" his colleagues, resulting in his claim being fiercely opposed.
 The historian Paul Johnson has called York's behaviour "an act of supreme stupidity".